DaveMitten/dave-blog-site/README.md

 ### Adding new features/plugins

-You can add other features by having a look at the offical [plugins page](https://www.gatsbyjs.org/plugins/)
+You can add other features by having a look at the official [plugins page](https://www.gatsbyjs.org/plugins/)

 ### Building your site